TechGuySaad/TechGuySaad/README.md

 ![Saad Rahman](https://user-images.githubusercontent.com/81616266/194923876-3db0189a-cd9a-4b21-a9c5-7f80f28fafda.png)

- <h4>Here you will find me working on web projects and DevOps, I am a third year Computer Science Bachelor getting my hands dirty in the tech field! 💻
+ <h4>Here you will find me working on Web Projects, DevOps and getting my hands dirty in open-source.
+If you like my work or have something to ask, connect with me, scroll down to the contact section. 💻
  </h4>